 The Banting Diet has taken South Africa by storm.
 It means eating low carbs and high fat (LCHF).
 Whenever you eat, choose more fatty stuff to fill you up and little or no carbs at all.
 You’re allowed between 25 to 50g/100g carbs a day, so you can have some carbs (list of foods in this bracket below).
 There are no portion sizes to stick to.
 You pretty much eat as much as you want until you’re full.
 The idea is that your body knows when it’s full and it will tell you.
 You don’t have to overeat, and by no means should you undereat.
 Below are foods you can eat and can’t eat.
 I also give the Cape Townians places which serve Banting dishes.

-Skybokis handling Gravel Road Entertainment’s “Retro Afrika Bioscope” Social Media Marketing at the Waterfront Film Studios in Cape Town.
+Skybok has become part of the team at Gravel Road Entertainment’s “Retro Afrika Bioscope” Division at the Waterfront Film Studios in Cape Town.
 Retro Afrika Bioscope is Gravel Road’s specialty release label for classic retro African content.
 The exciting challenge is to digitally restore 160 films that were made during the 70’s & 80’s in South Africa!
 We launched the Mayibuye Film Festivalwhich ran on SABC 1 from April 13-27 to showcase 6 films that have been restored so far.
 We’ve been to film festivals all over the world, including the Berlin Film Festival in Germany, The Carthage Film Festivalin Tunisia, The Lumiere Film Festivalin France + we also had our North American debutat MoMa in New York!
 The community is now around 30,000 members online!

 It was the first time these films were seen by audiences in over 40 years, as well as being their first ever TV debut.
 I think these stories are so important because they are our heritage.
 It’s exciting to me that we can restore them to perfect condition and show them to modern South Africa.
 One of our films is Joe Bullet, originally banned in 1973 by the Apartheid government.
 It has now been recovered, fully restored & premiered at the Durban International Film Festival in July 2014.
 It’s crazy to think that while it was being made Nelson Mandela was in prison and Winnie had just been arrested!